Feat-FeAR/logSpace/content/docs/setups/hugo.md

 	./themes/hugo-book/layouts/partials/docs/header.html `
 	./layouts/partials/docs/header.html
 ```
-* Add the following line to the bottom of the file, where the location of the
+* Add the following line to the bottom of the file.
-__JS__ script is the path relative to `./static/` (since all the files therein
-will be copied with no modification, _as-is_, to the `./public` directory when
-building the site).
 ```html
 <script defer language="javascript" type="text/javascript" src="{{ "js/popUp_test.js" | urlize | relURL }}"></script>
 ```
+Here, the location of the __JS__ script must be the path relative to
+`./static/`, since all the files therein will be copied with no modification,
+_as-is_, to the `./public` directory when building the site.

 {{< hint warning >}}
 __Mind the slashes!__
 Never include a leading slash to locate the source file when using the `relURL`